LewisIsWorking/PathWarsWiki/Writerside/topics/Discord-advertisement.md

 - Time zone = UK.
 Saturday time = 20:00.
 - Campaign Description: Stop the world from ending.
   The party are going around the world to discover what is going to end the world, whilst also discovering more about themselves.
-- Platform we play on = Foundry, you don't need to buy anything, I will help you get set up, it is totally free for players.
+- The Platform we play on = Foundry, you don't need to buy anything, I will help you get set up, it is totally free for players.
 - Setting = Golarion.
 - Level = 10.
 The campaign will go to level 20.